godspeedsystems/gs-documentation/docs/saarthi/features/keyboard-shortcuts.md

 ### Limitations

-- Works only when the Roo interface is active
+- Works only when the Saarthi interface is active
 - Has no effect if no inputs or suggestions are currently available
 - Prioritizes the primary (first) button when multiple options are shown